Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 These can be naturally earned by just playing through the game to completion.

-It is suggested to start the game straight to Nightmare Mode to make the rest of the challenge achievements available to be unlocked, as they require this difficulty to be selected.
+It is suggested to start the game straight to Nightmare Mode to make the challenge achievements available to be unlocked, as they require this difficulty selected.

 ***